-One of the measures introduced was the prohibition of declaration of dividends by all commercial banks, the Development Bank of Seychelles and the Seychelles Credit Union.
-This directive was communicated during the second quarter of 2020, is applicable to the financial years ending December 31, 2019 and December 31, 2020.
-The Directors confirm that they have complied with it.
+One of the measures introduced was the prohibition of declaration of dividends by Financial institutions.
+This directive was communicated during the second quarter of 2020, applicable to the financial years ended December 31, 2019 to December 31, 2020.
+As a result the Directors did not declare any dividend for the financial year under review (2020: Same).